Chapter

 What does John 9:10 mean?

 Despite some doubters, most people accept the obvious: this is the same man once known as a blind beggar.
-Their response question makes perfect sense: "if you're the one who used to be blind, what happened to make you see?"
+Their response makes perfect sense: "if you're the one who used to be blind, what happened to make you see?"
 On the other hand, this same question will be repeated no less than four times (John 9:10, 15, 19, 26).
-These questions assume some kind of natural, mechanical answer.
+These questions assume a natural, mechanical answer.
 The people are so concerned with those details that they're missing the message of the miracle!

 Expand